avengers-p7/Avengers_P7_Documents/Application_CI/Design/Conclusion(BuildPiper+Jenkins+Gitlab).md

 ## Introduction

-This documentation provide a brief introduction of CI Orchestration tools(Jenkins, GitLab and BuildPiper) and comparison between them.
+This documentation provides a brief introduction of CI Orchestration tools(Jenkins, GitLab and BuildPiper) and comparison between them.

 ## What is Jenkins?
 Jenkins is an automation server that is self-contained and open source.
 It allows the building, testing, and deployment of every software release cycle.
 Through its fleet of plugins (over 1700) that seamlessly integrate with most CI/CD tools, Jenkins offers flexibility and covers almost all functional requirements.